raul23/SimulRPi/README_pypi.rst

 How to run the script
 ~~~~~~~~~~~~~~~~~~~~~
-Once you install the ``SimulRPi`` package, you should have access to the
+Once you install the package ``SimulRPi``, you should have access to the
 script ``run_examples`` which can be called from the terminal by providing some
 arguments.